GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/headers/index.md

 **Table 2.:** Example whitelisted CORS headers.

-The whitelisted headers are considered safe because they don’t contain sensitive user information and are unlikely to cause the server to perform potentially damaging operations.
+The whitelisted headers are considered safe because they don't contain sensitive user information and are unlikely to cause the server to perform potentially damaging operations.

 Examples of non-whitelisted headers are shown in the following table: